Program Overview

 Interns on the Neurodevelopmental Assessment track will also have the opportunity to participate in the NICU follow-up clinic, providing brief developmental assessments of infants and toddlers using the Bayley-4 screeners and assessments.

-SCHC’s internship is an APPIC member program (Number: 2565).
+SCHC’s internship is a full APPIC member program (Number: 2565).
 SCHC’s internship is not accredited by the American Psychological Association (APA).
+SCHC has been approved for a site visit from APA and is awaiting scheduling this visit.
+At this time we cannot guarantee accreditation.

 Faculty